-Maintaining the health of your gums is part of taking care of your oral health.
+Maintaining the health of your gums is one aspect of taking care of your oral health.
+You may ask, “What causes receding gums?”
 Receding gums, where gum tissue begins to pull away from the surface of your teeth, can be caused by a number of factors.
 The buildup of bacteria can lead to gingivitis and periodontal disease.
 However, there are several steps you can take to reduce the risk of gum disease and receding gums.

-Learn more about periodontal treatment services and what causes receding gums by contacting Columbia Smiles today.
+Learn more about periodontal treatment services and what causes receding gums by contacting Dr. Michael Hsu at Columbia Smiles today.

 Common Causes of Receding Gums